nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module04-the-kubernetes-ecosystem_openshift-Istio-etc/07_r_Summary-Highlights_The-K8s-Ecosystem_OpenShift-Istio.md

 # Module 4 - Section 07 - Summary & Highlights: The Kubernetes Ecosystem: OpenShift, Istio, etc.

-Congratulations!
-You have completed this module.
-At this point, you know:

 - **OpenShift®** is an enterprise-ready Kubernetes container platform built for open hybrid cloud.
 - **OpenShift** is easier to use, integrates with Jenkins, and has more services and features.
 - **Custom Resource Definitions (CRDs)** extend the Kubernetes API.